 Content

-That might look like thinner hair at the crown or hairline; it may also look like thinning all over, or more skin showing at your temples.
+For many men, early balding might look like thinner hair at the crown or hairline; it may also look like thinning all over, or more skin showing at your temples.
+Male pattern baldness usually comes on gradually.
+But in some cases, the changes happen quickly.
+“The first sign I noticed was abnormal hair fall.
+Within a year, the density of my hair was almost half,” says Ben J.

-Our skin and hair can often reflect what’s going on underneath the surface.
 Certain medical conditions can influence your hair, including:

 Like certain illnesses, specific medications may cause side effects like hair loss.
-This type of reaction is also usually telogen effluvium.

 Some types of medications that could be causing hair loss include: